Are you sure you want to close the chat?Chat will be closed and the chat history will be cleared.

 How do I set up email forwarding?

-Every domain registered at Dynadot comes with free email forwarding as well as free domain parking, DNS settings, domain forwarding, ownership changes, and our free website builder!
+Every domain registered at Dynadot comes with free email forwarding.
 Email forwarding allows you to receive email to an address on your domain name, for example, [email protected].
 The email is forwarded to an existing email, such as your Gmail, Yahoo, Hotmail, or other email.

 To set up email forwarding for your domain, please follow these steps: